encelo/nCine_14Years_Presentation/slides.md

 - A collision resolution probing strategy, using two additional delta values per array cell
   1. Hash the key and compute the bucket index.
 That's the ideal index, which we check first
-  2. If the item is not found, add that cell’s first delta value to determine the next cell index to check
+  2. If the item is not found, add that cell's first delta value to determine the next cell index to check
   3. If the item is not found, use the second delta value for all subsequent cells
   4. Stop when the delta is zero, marking the end of the probe chain
 - 📜 Reference: Preshing's [article](https://preshing.com/20160314/leapfrog-probing/)